 Don’t be a big spender

 You don’t want to end up buying items for a home you don’t home.
 Big purchases will throw off what’s called your “debt to income ratio” (which measures how much of your monthly income goes toward debt obligations), ratio lenders consider when evaluating a loan application.
 Try to keep the balances on your credit cards low and don’t take on new debt (this includes co-signing on a loan) until after you close on your home Don’t pay bills late If you’re about to close on your home, stay current on your bills, you don’t want loan goes through.
 Any changes to your credit status could affect the likelihood of closing on your new home.

 Don’t open/close credit card accounts

 Opening up new credit cards or closing old ones just before closing on your new home could negatively affect your credit status.

-Don’t move big amounts money
+Don’t move big amounts of money

 Before that home is definitely yours, don’t transfer large amounts into your checking or savings accounts.
-If your mortgage company sees large amount of money moving around, they may wonder why and raise the flag.
+If your mortgage company sees a large amount of money moving around, they may wonder why and raise the flag.